AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 :

 &nbsp;&nbsp;&nbsp;**Movement.** Movement Speed is halved.
 You can choose to reduce your Movement Speed by a further 10 feet to take the Disengage action.
+You can alternatively choose to reduce your Movement Speed by a further 10 feet to give yourself Advantage on Saving Throws against being Grappled, Shoved, or moved against your will.

 **Initiative.** Initiative is rolled at the beginning of each round of combat.